Xoviec/resumator/CODING-GUIDELINE.md

 ### EXTENSION For project

 - install TODO Highlight extension in your vs code
-- cope and paste code bellow in extension settings.json file
+- copy and paste code bellow in extension settings.json file

 ```json
 {